dhappy/TRWBL/data/notes/9c3w1355o1t5aicclqwi10o.md

-Each tems conducts it's core business, ideally, in a different language.
+Each team conducts its core business, ideally, in a different language.

 *(This one may be too logistically difficult to implement…)*